Home

 IDEs: Visual Studio

-Reverse engineering: IDA Pro, including scripting
+Reverse engineering: IDA Pro (and scripting)

 IBM mainframe systems:

-MVS (z/OS), JCL, PL/AS (similar to C), assembly, TSO, VM, CMS
+MVS (z/OS), JCL, PL/X (similar to C), assembly, TSO, VM, CMS

 Software engineering and quality